MarketingPipeline/TheMovieDB-API-Wrapper.js/README.md

 # TheMovieDB-API-Wrapper.js
-A JavaScript library for easily fetching ALL info about movies / tv including (genres & actors) via TheMovieDB API.
+A JavaScript library for easily fetching ALL info about movies / tv including (genres & actors) & more via TheMovieDB API.

 ## Example usage

-You must provide a API key for TheMovieDB & a query name.
+You must provide a API key for TheMovieDB which can be found here.

-A query names could look like the following

-    Captain Russia
-    Captain Russia (2014)
-    Captain Russia The Summer Soldier (2014) 1080p BrRip x264 - YIFY

-for more accurate results, a year should be provided somewhere in the query.

 How to search up movie info -